 Each student is responsible for observing the procedures, regulations, and requirements of the College as they are announced here and in other official college publications.
-Information, policies, and procedures may vary by program, e.g., Career and College Promise (CCP), health sciences programs, Cosmetology, and Basic Law Enforcement Training (BLET).
+Information, policies, and procedures may vary by program, e.g., Career and College Promise (CCP), Practical Nursing Education, Associate Degree Nursing, Cosmetology, and Basic Law Enforcement Training (BLET).
 Information regarding specific programs is available in departmental areas.